ElliotKillick/windows-vs-linux-loader-architecture/README.md

     - At this point, `dlopen` is committed to doing some loader work
   - According to glibc source code, this lock's purpose is to: "Protect against concurrent loads and unloads."
     - This protection includes concurrent module initialization similar to how a modern Windows `ntdll!LdrpLoaderLock` does
-    - For example, `_dl_load_lock` protects a concurrent `dlclose` from running a library's destructor before that library's constructor has finished running
+    - For example, `_dl_load_lock` protects a concurrent `dlclose` from running a library's global destructors before that library's global constructors has finished running
     - `_dl_load_lock` (unlike Windows `ntdll!LdrpLoaderLock`) provides broad protection of the entire library loading/unloading process from start to end (including the only time a library is added/removed to/from the `link_map`), thus naturally allowing it to protect from modifications to the `link_map` module list as a result of the [inherent lock hierarchy](https://github.com/ElliotKillick/windows-vs-linux-loader-architecture#gnu-loader-lock-hierarchy)

 Linux (GNU loader) [`_ns_unique_sym_table.lock`](https://elixir.bootlin.com/glibc/glibc-2.38/source/elf/rtld.c#L337)